MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Distribution Shifts; Federated Learning.
   - <details><summary>Digest</summary> We argue that in order to generalize better across non-i.i.d. clients, it is imperative to only learn correlations that are stable and invariant across domains.
 We propose FL Games, a game-theoretic framework for federated learning for learning causal features that are invariant across clients.
 While training to achieve the Nash equilibrium, the traditional best response strategy suffers from high-frequency oscillations.
 We demonstrate that FL Games effectively resolves this challenge and exhibits smooth performance curves.

+- Federated Learning Aggregation: New Robust Algorithms with Guarantees. [[paper]](https://arxiv.org/abs/2205.10864)
+  - Adnan Ben Mansour, Gaia Carenini, Alexandre Duplessis, David Naccache.
+  - Key Word: Federated Learning; Model Aggregation.
+  - <details><summary>Digest</summary> We carry out a complete general mathematical convergence analysis to evaluate aggregation strategies in a federated learning framework.
+From this, we derive novel aggregation algorithms which are able to modify their model architecture by differentiating client contributions according to the value of their losses.

 - Improving Robustness against Real-World and Worst-Case Distribution Shifts through Decision Region Quantification. [[paper]](https://arxiv.org/abs/2205.09619)
   - Leo Schwinn, Leon Bungert, An Nguyen, René Raab, Falk Pulsmeyer, Doina Precup, Björn Eskofier, Dario Zanca. *ICML 2022*
   - Key Word: Decision Region Quantification; Corruption Robustness; Distribution Shift.
   - <details><summary>Digest</summary> We propose the Decision Region Quantification (DRQ) algorithm to improve the robustness of any differentiable pre-trained model against both real-world and worst-case distribution shifts in the data.
 DRQ analyzes the robustness of local decision regions in the vicinity of a given data point to make more reliable predictions.
 We theoretically motivate the DRQ algorithm by showing that it effectively smooths spurious local extrema in the decision surface.

+- FedILC: Weighted Geometric Mean and Invariant Gradient Covariance for Federated Learning on Non-IID Data. [[paper]](https://arxiv.org/abs/2205.09305) [[code]](https://github.com/mikemikezhu/FedILC)
+  - Mike He Zhu, Léna Néhale Ezzine, Dianbo Liu, Yoshua Bengio.
+  - Key Word: Regularization; Federated Learning.
+  - <details><summary>Digest</summary> We propose the Federated Invariant Learning Consistency (FedILC) approach, which leverages the gradient covariance and the geometric mean of Hessians to capture both inter-silo and intra-silo consistencies of environments and unravel the domain shift problems in federated networks.

 - Uncertainty Modeling for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2202.03958) [[code]](https://github.com/lixiaotong97/dsu)
   - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*